rubyconfmy/malaysia/README.md

 ## Currency
-* If you have a Maybank Singapore ATM card, you can withdraw Malaysian Currency for without any fee (but including exchange rates of course) at Maybank Malaysia ATM Machines. http://info.maybank2u.com.sg/personal/deposits-banking/payments-remittances/atm-services.aspx
+* If you have a Maybank Singapore ATM card, you can withdraw Malaysian Currency for without any fee (but including exchange rates of course) using RegionLink at any Maybank Malaysia ATM Machines. http://info.maybank2u.com.sg/personal/deposits-banking/payments-remittances/atm-services.aspx

 ## Co-working Spaces